-NOTE: Close flip-up window before swing gate (hard top models only).
+NOTE: Close the rear flip-up window before attempting to close the swing gate (hard top models only).

-Do not press on rear wiper blade when closing swing gate, as damage to the blade will result.
+Do not press on rear wiper blade when closing the rear flip-up window, as damage to the blade will result.

 Driving with the flip-up window open can allow poisonous exhaust gases into your vehicle.
 You and your passengers could be injured by these fumes.
 Keep the flip-up window closed when you are operating the vehicle.